 Alex Leaf, MS, CISSN, researcher for Examine.com, says it only takes 2–5 mgs of riboflavin (B2) per day to make the MTHFR gene work the way it should!
 Thank you, Alex, for an easy solution to a very complex problem!

-I found a liquid form of B2 with a dropper since most of the other supplements come as mega-doses.
-They probably won’t hurt you because the Bs are water soluble, but why take thousands of times more than you need when you can just use a few drops?
+I found a liquid form of B2 with a dropper since that can be used under the tongue which may help with absorption.
+Even large doses probably won’t hurt you because the Bs are water soluble.

 Quote from article here: